Next.js 15 App Router (React 19)

 Quick Start

-Everything from zero to a fully themed, type-safe component tree — in one page.
+From zero to a fully themed, type-safe, responsive component tree — in one page.

 # pnpm (recommended)